FairportRobotics/ScoutingPASS/README.md

 four-digit PIN.
 When they first start using the Scouting App, they would enter their PIN and we would look up their name or initials.

-- How do we construct this document (probably JSON)?
+- How do we construct this document (probably JSON or csv)?
 - How do we consume it from the source code?

 <!-- Fun Stuff -->